Prtishtha31-k/snwlec_project/README.md

 # snwlec_project
-intro to git and github
+intro to git , brew and github - 10 sept,2025